StarkDrones/OPNL/README.md

 # Open Innovation License
-The Open Innovation Open Source License proposal

-#### A license we describe as being meant to promote the idea of technology used to make the world a better place.
+The Open Innovation Open Source License promotes the idea of technology being used in order to make the world a better place.
+Not only this, but also many problems people have in regards to many different open source hardware and software offerings are tackled by lots of the terminology of this license.
+This license is also partially inspired by many companies wanting to release technology into the world commercially that can still be used by others.